SmaragdaT/GenEpi/README.md

 SIR model code developed by Osvaldo Anacleto (Anacleto et al. 2015)

-The package contains 3 functions and one data file:
+The package contains 3 functions:

 1) Sel_DataGen.R: The main function.
    It internally calls the other functions and returns the results.
 Specifically this program calculates response to selection for susceptibility and for infectivity, generates new populations after selection, and simulates epidemics following an SIR model.